Dependent Care Account Eligible Expenses

 Sick-Child Facility

-Yes, if they are incurred to enable participant to go to work when the child is ill.
+Yes, if the expense enables the participant to go to work when the child is ill.

 Sick Employee (Care for Dependent When the Participant Stays Home Sick)